-To withdraw from the university, students should send an email to the Graduate Division (Kris West at kwest@ucsc.edu) stating their desire to withdraw, copying in the Graduate Program Coordinator.
+To withdraw from the university, students should send an email to the Graduate Division (Kris West at kwest@ucsc.edu) stating their desire to withdraw.

 Students withdrawing from the university will forfeit student privileges and resources.

 Readmission

 Students who wish to return to the program after having withdrawn from the university must submit an Application for Readmission (upon approval of the anthropology faculty).
 A Statement of Legal Residence form must also be submitted to the Office of the Registrar; default residency status is out-of-state.